Configure Emergency Debris Management

 Note:

-In the above web maps, the DebrisRoutes layer already contains identical pop-up and symbology to the DebrisAreas layer, so no further layer configuration is required.
+The DebrisRoutes layer in these web maps already contains identical pop-up and symbology to the DebrisAreas layer, so no further layer configuration is required.

 6. In the Debris Assessments Dashboard, reconfigure the following dashboard elements to point to the Debris Routes layer: